Nguyen17/Hacktoberfest-Sign-In/README.md

 # Hactoberfest Sign In Sheet 2017!

 The goal of this repo is to help beginners doing their first pull requests.
 Feel free to join!

+## Instruction
+- In the index file.
+Look for the <ul> tag.
+- Then insert a <li> tag with your link to your profile.

 ## Git and Pull Request Resources
   - [Github](https://gist.github.com/Chaser324/ce0505fbed06b947d962)